singingwolfboy/flask-dance/docs/testing.rst

 OAuth token, an expired token, or no token at all?
 Fortunately, we've got you covered.

-Mock Backends
+Mock Storages
 =============

-The simplest way to write tests with Flask-Dance is to use a mock token storage backend.
+The simplest way to write tests with Flask-Dance is to use a mock token storage.
 This allows you to easily control whether Flask-Dance believes the current user is authorized with the OAuth provider or not.
-Flask-Dance provides two mock token storage backends:
+Flask-Dance provides two mock token storages:

 .. currentmodule:: flask_dance.consumer.backend